alyssoncs/cirilo-algorithm/README.md

 The following is a description of a--as far as I know--new solution for the [Smallest Difference pair of values between two unsorted Arrays](https://www.geeksforgeeks.org/smallest-difference-pair-values-two-unsorted-arrays) problem.

+## Disclaimer

+I'm claiming the following algorithm as mine because I couldn't find it elsewhere.
+If you've implemented it before me, please let me know.

 ## The problem

 Simply stated, the problem consists of given two arrays of integers, **A** and **B** of size **m** and **n** respectively, find the pair of numbers **(A<sub>i</sub>, B<sub>j</sub>)** with the smallest difference between them.